lblod/ember-rdfa-editor/rfcs/transactional-edits.md

 Throughout the development of this project, the biggest challenge at every point has been to manage the complexity of making changes to a large, complex html document.
-Essentially we are dealing with a free-from tree structure, where the outcome of any operations on the structure heavily depend on the location they are performed, and the metadata of the nodes in the vicinity of the transformation.
+Essentially we are dealing with a free-form tree structure, where the outcome of any operations on the structure heavily depend on the location they are performed, and the metadata of the nodes in the vicinity of the transformation.

 We have seen a steady evolution of the codebase in search of more control and abstraction,